top of page

 Light therapy box used to support Seasonal Affective Disorder during winter.

-Seasonal Depression vs Holiday Stress
+Seasonal Depression vs. Holiday Stress

 The holiday season can bring pressure, financial stress, complicated family dynamics, loneliness, and emotional overload.
 Holiday stress is real, but it is also temporary.
+Seasonal depression is different.

-• Symptoms start before the holidays and continue after
+• Symptoms start before the holidays and continue after.

-• Low mood lasts for weeks or months
+• Low mood lasts for weeks or months.

-• Sleep, appetite, and functioning shift noticeably
+• Sleep, appetite, and functioning shift noticeably.

-• Daily tasks feel harder than usual
+• Daily tasks feel harder than usual.

-• The pattern shows up every year
+• The pattern shows up every year.

 Holiday stress fades.
 Seasonal depression repeats.